Fusion-Lightguns/Fusion-Phaser/README.md

      - Hand controller port,  if you need a joystick and two more buttons .

      - Trigger pull and power LED on Pro Version

-     - Power LED on Regular version.

      - In line power switch on both versions.

      - Built with Linux/RetroPie in mind . ( Making Setup Scripts)

      - Removable Foregrip and attachments (currently just a idea) .

-     - Multiple boards/micr processors used.
+     - Multiple boards/micro processors used.
 Currently Pro Micro 32u4 5V & Itsy Bitsy 32u4 5V

 # Current planned attachments